Bendat/autometa/cucumber/cucumber-markdown/readme.md

                              (default: false)
   -o, --overwrite <boolean>  If true, overwrites existing markdown files (default:
                              true)
+  -c  --collapse <boolean>   If true, files with the same feature name will be collapsed
+                             into a single file
   -h, --help                 display help for command
 ```